Tutorial: Reconnaissance playbook

 Getting visibility of this type of attempt (failed or successful) is vital for domain threat protection.
 After recently installing the environment, you'll need to go to the Logical Activities timeline to see the detected activity.

-In the Azure ATP Search, type VictimPC, then click on it to view the timeline.
+In the Defender for Identity Search, type VictimPC, then click on it to view the timeline.

 Look for the "AXFR query" activity.
-Azure ATP detects this type of reconnaissance against your DNS.
+Defender for Identity detects this type of reconnaissance against your DNS.

 - If you have a large number of activities, click Filter by and deselect all types except DNS query.